Andyen512/Fast3DHPE/README.md

   <img src="readme_main.gif">
 </p>

-**Fast3DHPE** is a user-friendly and flexible repository that aims to help researchers get started on **3D Human Pose Estimation** quickly.
+**Fast3DHPE** is a unified and efficient repository designed to help researchers quickly get started with **3D Human Pose Estimation**, providing a consistent framework for training, evaluation, and comparison across multiple representative methods.
 This repository is supported by [BNU-IVC](https://github.com/BNU-IVC) and [WATRIX.AI](http://www.watrix.ai).

 ## 🆕 What's New